Lucku/jsont/README.md

 A high performance Go library to transform JSON data using simple and easily understandable instructions written in JSON.

+The transformation is performed by providing a JSON of the desired structure, but having substitution statements as leaf-level values, provided as strings.
+They include selectors to the input JSON's fields and further allow for operations between various input fields.
+The value of an input JSON field could simply be put under a new key in the desired JSON, or even be part of an operation together with other input fields.

 ## Example

 Input: